rav3ndust/vim-solidity/README.md

 This repo is a fork of [tomlion's repository](https://github.com/tomlion/vim-solidity).

 The original repo hasn't seen activity in a number of years, so I hope to help keep it around and update it from time to time for the benefit of myself and other Solidity vim programmers.

+## Resources

+Learn about [vim](https://www.vim.org/), the single best text editor of all time.

+Learn more about [Solidity](https://soliditylang.org/), the language for smart contracts on Ethereum.